I Produce & Mix Rap, Trap & future-soul R&B music.

 Q: What's your typical work process?

-A: References; tracking, processing, bus-routing; effects & multi-band side-chain, compression, mastering; gain-staging & automation all along the way.
+A: References; tracking, processing, bus-routing.
+Effects & multi-band side-chain compression.
+Gain-staging & automation all along the way.